 Most of us never take a second glance at the pennies in our wallets.
-In fact, a lot of people think of the one-cent coin as an annoyance taking up space that could be filled by more valuable currency.
+In fact, a lot of people think of the one-cent coin as something just taking up space.
 However, there is a particular penny in circulation that is worth way more than all of the other change you have combined.

-The 1943 copper penny is a highly sought-after item for coin collectors who know they can rake in thousands of dollars for it.
-Just last year, one 1943 penny sold for $282,000 at an auction in Denver, according to news reports.
-However, what makes this coin so different from all the other pennies rattling around in your purse?
-It’s important to remember what was happening in history when they were minted: Copper was badly needed for World War II, so pennies from that time were actually made of steel coated in zinc.
-That’s why finding a copper piece made that year is so rare, as they were made by mistake.
+The 1943 copper penny is a highly sought-after coin that can rake in thousands of dollars.
+In 2017, one sold for $282,000 at an auction in Denver, according to news reports.
+What makes this penny so valuable compared to all the other pennies rattling around in your purse?
+It’s important to remember what was happening in history when they were minted.

-The 1943 pennies are unfortunately incredibly easy to be faked.
+If you come across a penny from 1943, there are a few factors that'll verify whether you’re sitting on a goldmine.
+Unfortunately, these pennies are easily and often faked.
 Counterfeiters will shave down the numbers on other pennies from 1948 and '49, or cover up pennies from 1943 with copper plating.
 The US Mint recommends using a magnet to test whether or not it’s actually copper.
-If the coin sticks to the magnet, it’s a fake — but if it doesn’t stick, there’s a chance you’ve found the real deal.
+If the coin sticks to the magnet, it’s a fake — if it doesn’t stick, there’s a chance you’ve found the real deal.

-Go ahead and spill all your coin jars out to see if you’ve been sitting on one of the prettiest, most valuable pennies of them all.
-Just be sure to get your finds verified by an expert before splurging on any expensive treats.
+Now go ahead and spill all your coin jars out to see if you’ve been sitting on one of the most valuable pennies ever.
+Just be sure to get your find verified by an expert before splurging on any expensive treats.